sexhealth/BEWDiful_Students/01_Setup/slides/slides_01.md

 * Open the "Terminal" app
 * For a better experience, download and install "iTerm 2", which is a replacement app that is slightly better.

 For Windows:

 * Open the "Command Prompt" application
-* For a better experience, try "Console" (http://sourceforge.net/projects/console/).
-NOTE: I have not personally used this.
+* For a better experience, try "Console" (http://sourceforge.net/projects/console/)

 ---